justpeachy8688/work-day-scheduler/README.md

 ![Example Screenshot](assets/rsz_work-day-scheduler-pic.png)

 ## Contents of project
 This project contains a index.html, style.css, and a script.js.
-VView them at the link below.
+View them at the link below.

 [Link to deployed application](https://justpeachy8688.github.io/work-day-scheduler/)